-Poetry and Text Art in Care Settings in the Tees Valley
+Poetry and Text Art in the Tees Valley

-I'll Tell You What documents Harry Man's work in care homes throughout the Tees Valley in the North East of England.
+I'll Tell You What documents Harry Man's work with the over 55s and those in care throughout the Tees Valley in the North East of England.

-Instead, during this residency I want to explore how our often narrow expectations of what poem is and how it ought to be understood, can be widened to reflect the experiences and perceptions and creativity of those in care.
+Instead, during this residency I want to explore how our often narrow expectations of what poem is and how it ought to be understood, can be widened to reflect the experiences and perceptions and creativity of those encountering poetry for the first time, whether in care, or simply encountering poetry as budding opsimaths.

 Poetry is the ideal artform for this purpose – a place of both heightened and fractured language and it has the capacity to juxtapose the abstract with the memorable.
 Poetry can be both abstruse and immediate, arriving at a mode of artistic expression that shortens the divide between experience and how that experience can be articulated and be made to be understood.